rueckstiess/mtools/README.md

 A filter script to reduce the amount of information from MongoDB log files.
-Currently, the script supports filtering by time (from - to), to only show slow queries, to filter by arbitrary keywords, or any combination of these filters.
+Currently, the script supports filtering by time (from - to), to only show slow queries, to filter by arbitrary keywords, to detect table scans (heuristic) or any combination of these filters.
+Additionally, the --shorten option can shorten log lines to the given value (default is 200 characters), cutting out excess characters from the middle and replacing them with "...".

     usage: mlogfilter logfile [-h] [--from FROM] [--to TO] [--word WORDS] [--slow]